DeathByCode89/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Prints all groups of current user
 Changes owner of file to user
 Creates an empty file
-Adss executive permission to the owner of a file
+Adds executive permission to the owner of a file Multiple permissions